Zack Short Player Props: Tigers vs. Angels

-On Tuesday, Zack Short (.182 on-base percentage in past 10 games, 94 points below season-long percentage) and the Detroit Tigers face the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
+On Wednesday, Zack Short (batting .095 in his past 10 games) and the Detroit Tigers play the Los Angeles Angels, whose starting pitcher will be Patrick Sandoval.
 First pitch is at 6:40 PM ET.

-In his last game, he reached base in his only plate appearance against the Giants.
+He had a hitless showing in his last game (0-for-2) against the Angels.

 Zack Short Game Info & Props vs. the Angels